juhasev/sample-ninja-help/subpanel-settings-settings.md

 - Weekly
 - Unsubscribe

-#### Enable push notifications
-Deliver survey notifications to panelists' web browsers in real time.
-The user doesn't have to be on the website as long as their web browser is open.
-Subscribe to push notifications dialog is automatically displayed on all termination pages (completed, profile, quota), the member app, and the email confirmation page.
-The push notifications work in all desktop browsers like Chrome, Edge, and Firefox as long as the user accepts when prompted.
-Sample Ninja will automatically ask to enable notifications once a month, even if the panelist initially declined.

 #### Minimum member age
 Blocks respondents automatically if they select their age less than what is configured here.